basarat/typescript-book/docs/types/functions.md

 padding(1,1,1); // Error: Not a part of the available overloads
 ```

-Of course its important for the final declaration (the true declaration as seen from inside the function) to be compatible with all the overloads.
+Of course it's important for the final declaration (the true declaration as seen from inside the function) to be compatible with all the overloads.
 This is because that is the true nature of the function calls that the function body needs to account for.

 > Function overloading in TypeScript doesn't come with any runtime overhead.
 It just allows you to document the manner you expect the function to be called in and the compiler holds the rest of your code in check.